danieltanjung/pokemon-app/README.md

-# Pokemon ~Catch & Collect Them All~
+# Pokemon ~ Catch & Collect Them All

 This is a simple react app that lets you collect pokemons for free!
-This app was developed using the provided open-source API from: https://github.com/mazipan/graphql-pokeapi.
+This app was developed using the provided open-source API from [here](https://github.com/mazipan/graphql-pokeapi)

 ## Detailed pokemon's information